 In “The Disappearance of Mrs. Wu,” which takes place in California, the stubborn and feisty widowed grandmother is Lily Wu (played by Lisa Lu), who isn’t very happy about living in Paradise Corner Nursing Home, which is in Los Angeles.
 Lily thinks she doesn’t belong in any nursing home because she thinks she doesn’t need help taking care of herself.
 The movie begins with Lily and her family members gathered at the nursing home to celebrate her 88th birthday at a party.

 Lily is so cranky during this party that she’s rude to almost everyone, including a hired clown (played by Danny Cron), who’s taken aback when Lily acts like an irritable brat and pops one of the clown’s balloons.
 Lily has congestive heart failure and chronic obstructive pulmonary disease (COPD).
 She has to use an oxygen mask for help with her breathing, but she doesn’t need to wear the mask at all times.
 Lily also uses a wheelchair, but she has the ability to walk for limited distances.
-One of the reasons why Lily is so ill-tempered is because her caretakers aren’t letting her travel because of her health problems.
+One of the reasons why Lily is so ill-tempered is because her caregivers aren’t letting her travel because of her health problems.

 The people at this birthday party who end up having featured or prominent roles in the story are: